adastx/dotfiles/README.md

 I try to keep my configs clean and self-explanatory, which is why you won't find many comments.

 I wouldn't recommend trying to clone the entire repo as not all dependencies are included.
-Instead, I'd recommend looking through the configs and yoinking whatever you find useful to use in your own dotfiles.
+Instead, I'd recommend looking through the configs and yoinking whatever you find useful for your own dotfiles.

 ## What's here?